tmhglnd/mercury/docs/05-ring.md

 ## sine / cosine

-Generate an array with n-periods of a (co)sine function.
+Generate a list with n-periods of a (co)sine function.
 Optional last arguments set lo and hi range.
 Only setting first range argument sets the low-range to 0.

 **arguments**
 - {Int+} -> Length of ring